 Becoming a full-time Chief Executive Data Analyzer isn’t the solution.
 Looking to historical information for insight has its place, but those insights are best mined by the functional leaders with the appropriate expertise and perspective—not the CEO.
 Instead of squinting into the rear-view mirror, the CEO has to look up and ahead.

-How does the CEO do that?
+How does the CEO do that, you may ask?
 We begin to see the answer when we look at the forecasting discipline that’s been part of great sales organizations for decades.

 In 1978, Jacob Gonik published a piece in Harvard Business Review (“Tie Salesmen’s Bonuses to Their Forecasts”) proposing that salespeoples’ bonuses reflect not just the revenue brought in but also how accurately they forecast their own performance.
 The system is built to reward accurate prediction: reps got the largest bonuses for meeting their projected results precisely.
 Fall under your forecast—or go over it—and your bonus is reduced.